laravel/docs/vite.md

 <a name="introduction"></a>
 ## Introduction

 [Vite](https://vitejs.dev) is a modern frontend build tool that provides an extremely fast development environment and bundles your code for production.
-For example, you will typically use Vite to bundle your application's Tailwind CSS and JavaScript files into production ready assets.
+When building applications with Laravel, you will typically use Vite to bundle your application's CSS and JavaScript files into production ready assets.

 Laravel integrates seamlessly with Vite by providing an official plugin and Blade directive to load your assets for development and production.